Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

               </module>

-This checks for the presence of a copyright notice within the class javadoc, lines 24 to 37.
+This checks for the presence of a copyright notice within the class Javadoc, lines 24 to 37.

               <module name="Regexp">